onosproject/onos-config/docs/deployment.md

 ```

 The ingress controller uses the self-signed certificates that ship with the chart
-to provide end-to-end routing, load balancing, and encryption, making µONOS Config
+to provide end-to-end routing, load balancing, and encryption, making the onos-config
-accessible from outside the k8s cluster.
+services accessible from outside the k8s cluster.
 The default certificates expect the
 service to be reached through the `config.onosproject.org` domain.
 Thus, to connect
 to the service through the ingress, you must configure `/etc/hosts` to add the
 load balancer's IP: